PlatONnetwork/docs/docs/PlatON经济方案.md

 $x$: The number of the current additional period is from the genesis block to the current number of additional periods (the genesis block begin from first year, the additional period is 1).

-$W$: The total amount of Energon in the initial issuance and circulation is the base of the additional issue in the first year of the genesis block.
+$W$: The total amount of LAT in the initial issuance and circulation is the base of the additional issue in the first year of the genesis block.

 $a\%$ : The issuance ratio is fixed at a fixed issuance period.

-The additional Energon issued by the reward pool will be used for validator block rewards and Staking rewards.
+The additional LAT issued by the reward pool will be used for validator block rewards and Staking rewards.
 The details will be detailed in the incentive mechanism section.

 ### PPoS consensus

 PlatON adopts randomly selected nodes among the small-scale candidate nodes to participate in the BFT consensus, and makes a trade-off between the number of verified nodes and performance.
-Any Energon holder can pledge to participate in the validator (alternative validator candidate	), other Energon holders continue to vote through delegation, thereby maintaining a small-scale dynamic alternative validator candidate (alternative node) list, and then In this candidate list, several validators are randomly selected for block generation and verification through VRF and probability distribution.
+Any LAT holder can pledge to participate in the validator (alternative validator candidate	), other LAT holders continue to vote through delegation, thereby maintaining a small-scale dynamic alternative validator candidate (alternative node) list, and then In this candidate list, several validators are randomly selected for block generation and verification through VRF and probability distribution.
 The characteristics of VRF ensure the randomness of the selection, thereby reducing the probability of attacking the validator, and increasing the degree of decentralization.
 The probability distribution can make the candidate nodes with high equity be selected with a higher probability, thereby motivating the candidate nodes to find ways to increase their equity.
-As the number of Energon pledged by the entire system increases, the security of the entire system will be higher. .
+As the number of LAT pledged by the entire system increases, the security of the entire system will be higher. .
 In this way, the selection range of validators is narrowed, thereby ensuring consensus efficiency and effectively avoiding the problem of too centralization.

 #### Role description

 - Alternative Validator Candidate

-  Energon holders who want to participate in the production of the PlatON block, pledge to lock a certain number of Energon into the staking contract and become alternative validator candidate	.
+  LAT holders who want to participate in the production of the PlatON block, pledge to lock a certain number of LAT into the staking contract and become alternative validator candidate	.

 - Alternative Validator

   Ranking (see [Alternative Node Selection] (#Alternative-Validator-selection) for the ranking rules) Alternative Validator Candidates in the top 101 are called Alternative Validator.
-The Alternative Validators participate in the Validator election for each consensus round to obtain the settlement epoch Energon additional distribution bonus.
+The Alternative Validators participate in the Validator election for each consensus round to obtain the settlement epoch LAT additional distribution bonus.

 - Validator